clg-du/bootstrap-5-tutorial/README.md

 # bootstrap-5-tutorial
 # Tutorial for learning Bootstrap 5

-This repository contains a tutorial for learning Bootstrap 5.
-It provides step-by-step instructions and examples to help you understand and use the latest version of Bootstrap.
+Welcome to the tutorial for learning Bootstrap 5!
+This repository provides step-by-step instructions and examples to help you understand and use the latest version of Bootstrap.

 ## Getting Started